Weston, Florida • Primary-source summary

 Without clearly defined limits, retention and sharing can expand gradually — often without renewed public debate, clear reporting, or accountability.

-4) What residents can ask for
+What residents can ask for.

+Residents should expect the City Commission to adopt concrete safeguards — not vague assurances.
 These safeguards do not eliminate the underlying tracking capability.
 They make that capability visible, measurable, and politically accountable.

 If the City cannot commit to enforceable limits and verifiable public reporting, residents are being asked to accept an expanding surveillance capability on trust alone.

-• Disclosure of agencies with access (and the policy basis for cross-agency sharing).
+Disclosure of agencies with access

 If the City believes this system is necessary, these are the minimum guardrails the public deserves.